 ToR g) Consider interaction with other obligations on stakeholders e.g. obligations relating to reporting of events under OC7.

-A Workgroup member noted that reporting obligations by Distribution Network Operators (DNOs) to NESO are considered Business as Usual (BAU).
+A Workgroup member noted that reporting obligations by Network Operators (DNOs) to NESO are considered Business as Usual (BAU).
 The intention, for reporting events, is to distinguish these from non-BAU events using the proposed ‘Space Weather Outcome Statement’, which serves to alert NESO to incidents outside typical operations (and to share these space weather reports with the Met Office, Ofgem and DESNZ).
 If an event is later found to be unrelated to space weather or initially thought to be BAU, this mechanism still allows stakeholders to flag exceptions.
-The aim is to ensure specific space weather related events aren't overlooked in routine BAU notifications (from DNOs to NESO) and are properly brought to DESNZ, Ofgem the Met Office, or NESO's attention.
+The aim is to ensure specific space weather related events aren't overlooked in routine BAU notifications (from Network Operators to NESO) and are properly brought to DESNZ, Ofgem the Met Office, or NESO's attention.

 Interactions